msdavid/fiji/docs/technical-specs.md

     *   Login and Registration pages.
     *   User Dashboard.
     *   User Profile page.
-    *   Event Listing, Detail, and Creation/Edit pages (including organizer search/selection, start and end time inputs).
+    *   Event Listing, Detail, and Creation/Edit pages (including organizer search/selection, start and end time inputs). **UX Note:** In event creation and editing forms, changing the "Start Date & Time" will automatically set the "End Date & Time" to 60 minutes later by default.
+Users can then manually adjust this.
     *   Working Group management pages (for admins).
     *   Role management pages (for Sysadmin).
     *   Invitation management pages (for Sysadmin).